catalyzeio/stratum-docs/guides/vpn-client-setup.md

 ![vpn_userpass](../images/vpn_userpass_highlights.png)

-# Linux strongSwan Client Setup
+# Ubuntu strongSwan Client Setup

 On Linux, Catalyze recommends using strongSwan directly as opposed to using the plugins for NetworkManager or other VPN clients.
 Those clients often do not properly configure the connection properly.
+This connection setup was tested on Ubuntu 14.04.

 ## strongSwan Installation

 Most Linux distributions provide strongSwan in their package repositories.
 Execute the following commands to install strongSwan plus other dependencies.

-**Ubuntu**

 `sudo apt-get install strongswan strongswan-plugin-unity strongswan-plugin-xauth-generic`